jefferyharrell/Tagline-backend/STATUS.md

         - [x] Add unit tests
         - [x] Legacy access token is deprecated
 - [ ] Add authentication and authorization
+    - [x] Integration/E2E test suite structure and methodology finalized
+    - [x] All tests (unit, integration, E2E) passing in CI, with enforced linting and formatting
     - [x] Design and implement refresh token store for revocation
         - [x] Remove all legacy DB models, migrations, and code for refresh tokens (now Redis-only)
         - [x] DB schema is clean: no more refresh_tokens table